KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Dictation.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional dictation services when you register a valid license key, plus tools that let you setup dictation with just a few simple steps:
+[KeyboardKit Pro][Pro] unlocks additional dictation services when you register a valid license key, plus tools that let you setup dictation with just a few simple steps.

+KeyboardKit Pro will also add a bunch of dictation-related views to the ``Dictation`` namespace, such as **Dictation.BarVisualizer**, **Dictation.Screen**, etc.

 ### Step 1.
 Set up required permissions